Igalia/phpreport/README.md

 statistics about users, projects, and more.

-The application is focused on companies or any situation where multiple people collaborate on a project.
+The application is focused on companies or any situation where multiple people collaborate on projects.
 PhpReport allows managers to see project-level statistics such as cost and deviation, as well as user-level statistics like number of days worked and unused vacation days.
-In addition, it also includes tools for scheduling projects using extreme programming (XP) methodologies.

-PhpReport makes use of the framework Ext JS to provide a rich user interaction with the web application.

 Finally, PhpReport can communicate with external applications, like ERPs or desktop tools for personal time-tracking, by means of plugin development or